emqx/cloud-docs/en_US/data_integration/elasticsearch.md

 4. Select the connector you just created from the **Connector** dropdown box.

-5. Configure the information for publishing messages from EMQX Cloud to the Elasticsearch service:
+5. Configure the information for publishing messages from the EMQX Platform to the Elasticsearch service:

    - **Action**: Optional actions `Create`, `Update`, and `Delete`.